W8VM

 Public Service over the years:

 West Park Radiops was the first club to use the APRS software in a Public Service Event in the Cleveland area, assisting the Lake Erie Wheelers Bicycle Club in their Four County Metric ride in July of 1994.
 Dave Freeman, K8YQL, coordinated that event.
 We have supported them many summers since then with 2 meter mobile communications.
 For many years we have supported ALL SCOUTS WEEKEND by setting up and operating stations in the North Olmsted, Ohio, City Park on the first or second weekend of every June.
 Many scouts have become new hams after seeing our station in operation there.
 Recently, West Park Radiops has provided people to support delivering food baskets to the poor in western Cleveland suburbs.
-West Park members have, over the years, supported such public service activities as the old Cleveland REVCO (now CVS) Marathon in early May and other similar activities.
+West Park members have, over the years before cell phones, supported such public service activities as the old Cleveland REVCO (now CVS) Marathon in early May and other similar activities.
 Three decades ago we had members supporting radio communications in the cleanup activities after the famous Johnstown (PA) flood.

-The 2009 ALL SCOUTS WEEKEND operation occurred don Saturday June 13.
-As a Special Service Club, we provide WAS and VUCC card checking at the Cleveland Hamfest as described above.
-We have recently had members volunteer to support food delivery to the needy in Lakewood, Ohio.
-We will be supporting this event again in the near future as well as other activities, possibly including cleanups in Rocky River Metroparks.
-We recently supported the Bay Village Scouts during annual October Firelands Campground activities in 2000-2007.
+We have members regularly volunteering three times a year to support food delivery to the needy in Lakewood, Ohio.
+We will be supporting this event after the pandemic as well as other activities.
+We supported the Bay Village Scouts during annual October Firelands Campground activities in 2000-2007.
+Our 2016 ALL SCOUTS activity occurred on June 4 in North Olmsted City Park, by Lorain Road.

-Our 2003 ALL SCOUTS WEEKEND activity occurred on June 7-8 in North Olmsted City Park, by Lorain Road.
+Our 2003 ALL SCOUTS WEEKEND activity occurred on June 7 in North Olmsted City Park, by Lorain Road.

 NEW!
 1962 FIELD DAY WEEKEND activity.